shivBoy77/Advance_Shop/README.md

 # Shoping_Blog_Protfolio
-A Shopping Website using Django.

-A Blog Application using Django.
+A Shopping Website with combinaton of Blog Application and Portfolio using django.

-A Portfolio in About Section.